Keyboard shortcuts

 • No atomicity guarantee between ops and messages

-• ops array must not be empty; messages and nonce are optional
+• ops array must not be empty; messages, nonce and title are optional (nonce becomes required when the batch contains a create op)

 Error responses for /groups/{chat_id}/ops: